-Then, over time, as the movements are repeated, the neuromuscular system “relearns” the patterns of action.
-Eventually, the new patterns become assessed as “normal,” and tho w pain patterns are no longer triggered.
+Then, over time, as the slightly new movements are repeated over and over again, the neuromuscular system “relearns” the patterns of action.
+Eventually, the new patterns become assessed as “normal,” and the pain patterns are no longer triggered.

 When it comes to highly repetitive movement patterns, especially with high frequency and/or intensity, the nervous system prefers familiarity.
 Deviations from the familiar are assessed in the CNS & Brain as potential problems, the related sensations often converted to pain patterns.

 That very slight change in the patterns of usage of muscles can produce pain patterns or even degrees of dysfunction.
 Yet they are the very same muscles.